 Do a five minute spending audit.
 Take a peek at your bank statement to make sure you aren’t wrecking your budget.
 Doing so can dictate future financial decisions such as purchases for your business.
 Maybe you postpone redesigning your website or buying a new laptop.
 Delaying purchases that are not urgent can be all you need to stay on course.
 Check your budget and only get what’s important and urgent.
 Hold off on items or services that are important but not urgent.
 They can be on deck until you have more time and let things balance out financially.

 4. Be mindful of your time.

-Are you taking on projects that whittle away at your bottom line?
+Are you taking on projects that whittle away at your bottom line and money?
 You might need to charge more or say no to work projects that are time drainers.
 Also, track your income so you know what’s coming and maybe change your shopping habits.
 Go to stores where you can knock out multiple errands at once.
 You could pick up milk and eggs at a store like CVS.
 If you’re not name brand loyal or a super picky eater, let the sales dictate your purchases.
 Cereal, granola bars and other basic groceries can be on sale.
 You can even use Extra Care Bucks to pay less for items like milk and eggs.
 You can be in and out of the store in minutes.

 5. Get alerted regarding all purchases.

 When you get busy, you might not have time to scan your credit card statements.
 A recent article on WalletHacks.com details how setting alerts to your phone or email can help you make sure there aren’t any fraudulent charges.
 Be sure to set alerts on each card.
 Many cards will allow you to be notified on any purchase by setting the limit to .01 in order to notify you regarding spending activity.
 This can also keep you mindful of your spending while potentially catching thieves in the moment.
 Text alerts will be sent as soon as purchases are made.
 This is a quick hack to guard against fraud.